JYewman/Mini-Word-Clock/README.md

 ## About The Project

 This software was designed for use with https://www.etsy.com/uk/listing/853880992/miniature-word-clock-set-in-turned-irish and https://www.ebay.co.uk/itm/274580832614.
-So here is a complete and better firmware for any mini word clock using the ESP8266 and MAX7219.
+However, here is a complete and better firmware for any mini word clock using the ESP8266 and MAX7219.

 This code includes a WiFi connection manager and Web Interface to change settings.